 The term "Loyalists" refers to American colonists who remained loyal to the British Crown.
 Many of them served under the British during the American Revolution (1775-1783).
 Loyalists settled in what are now the provinces of Nova Scotia, New Brunswick, Prince Edward Island, Quebec and Ontario.
 The Archives in each of these provinces will have records relating to Loyalists.
-Note that German Troops under the command of the British Forces were not Loyalists.
+Note that German troops under the command of the British Forces were not Loyalists -- to learn more about them please visit our page on German Immigration History.

 Library and Archives Canada holds a variety of sources relating to the United Empire Loyalists who settled in Canada after the American Revolution (1775-1783).